dtcenter/METplus/docs/Contributors_Guide/noaa_install.rst

    and will not work appropriately.

 This file includes the version number for official releases.
-For example, for the MET 12.1.0 release, the file contains the following entries specific to the 12.1.0 release:
+For example, for the MET X.Y.Z release, the file contains the following entries specific to the X.Y.Z release:

 .. code-block::

-   export TEST_BASE=/contrib/met/12.1.0
+   export TEST_BASE=/contrib/met/X.Y.Z
-   export MET_TARBALL=v12.1.0.tar.gz
+   export MET_TARBALL=vX.Y.Z.tar.gz

 If installing a beta release (X.Y.Z-betaN) or a rc release (X.Y.Z-rcN), these values will need to be modified appropriately.